A Grammar of Model Analysis: Grama

 .
 How well do these choices represent the original data?

-To assess the model fit, visualize the original Experimental data against Synthetic realizations from our distribution model.
+To assess the model fit, we visualize the original experimental data against simulated realizations from our distribution model (Figure 4.9).

 md_aluminum